Sri Lanka’s economic crisis a result of past impunity for human rights abuses and economic crimes: UN report | Politics

 This is also the first time that the top UN body has linked the economic crisis with Sri Lanka's gross human rights violations.

-"For sustainable improvement, it is vital to recognise and assist Sri Lanka to address the underlying factors, which have contributed to this crisis, including embedded impunity for past and present human rights abuses, economic crimes and corruption," the report said.
+"For sustainable improvement to take place, it is vital to recognise and assist Sri Lanka to address the underlying factors, which have contributed to this crisis, including embedded impunity for past and present human rights abuses, economic crimes and endemic corruption," the report said.

 The broad-based demands by Sri Lankans from all communities for accountability and democratic reforms presented "an important starting point for a new and common vision for the future," it said.